Could I Claim For An Accident At Work If I Was Partly Responsible?

 However, the HASAWA also outlines the responsibilities that employees hold.
 Section 7 of the HASAWA states that you are responsible for taking reasonable care of your own health and safety.
 If you failed to do so, causing or contributing to your own injuries, then the defendant may put forward a case for contributory negligence.

-Read on to learn more, or get in touch with our team today to find out if you could be entitled to make an accident at work claim if you were partly responsible for your injuries.
+Read on to learn more, or get in touch with our team today to find out if you could make a claim even though you were partly responsible for an accident at work injury.

 Contributory Negligence – How Could An Accident At Work Occur?